Joanna Gaines does use laminate flooring because she believes it is affordable and stylish too.

 Easy to Install

-With laminate flooring, the laminate can be put on top of
+With laminate flooring, the laminate can be put on top of any existing floor.
+This does not include the carpet.
+There are manufacturers who offer high-quality glue-free, tongue-and-groove system.

 The process does not require specialized skills to install.
 The planks can interlock, making it easy to install and uninstall if need be.
 The interlocks help prevent damaging the laminate as well as interfering with the original floor underneath.